 Credit Score Impact on Rates

-Here's how credit scores currently affect auto loan rates:
+Here's how credit scores typically affect auto loan rates (rates vary by lender and market conditions):

 Emerging Trends Reshaping the Market